sagesteppe/SDM_restorations/README.md

 ## A Better Test Set of Ensembled Predictions

-In order to generate test sets which may most accurately evaluate ensembled predictions of SDM's stratitied sapmling sampling of a reduced set hypervolume is used to identify 100 occurrence and 100 absence records.
+In order to generate test sets which may most accurately evaluate ensembled predictions of SDM's stratitied sampling of a reduced set hypervolume is used to identify 100 occurrence and 100 absence records.

 ## Better matching the Fundamental Niche to Population Occurrence via Cost Surfaces